TerribleDev/zanzibar/README.md

 `resolved` file, it will not attempt to re-download. `zanzibar update` will attempt to re-download all secrets.

+Subdirectories under the root directory `secret_dir` can be created for individual keys by specifying a `prefix` path for that secret.
+Secrets will default to be downloaded to the root `secret_dir` directory otherwise.

 Note: `zanzibar get` can fetch passwords or files, but `zanzibar bundle` can only operate on secret files.